-13We assume that parents perfectly observe their children's innate abilities.
-A different approach would be that a parent doesn't observe its child's ability and forms expectations on it based on its own innate ability.
-Such imperfect information aspect could make additional room for government policies to improve economic allocations if parents are not better informed than the government.
-Therefore, adopting this alternative modeling could reinforce our findings that affirmative action policies can generate relevant gains for society.
+&lt;sup>13 We assume that parents perfectly observe their children's innate abilities.
+A different approach would be that a parent does not observe their child's ability and forms expectations on it based on their own innate ability.
+Such an imperfect information aspect could make additional room for government policies to improve economic allocations if parents are not better informed than the government.
+Therefore, adopting this alternative modelling could reinforce our findings that affirmative action policies can generate relevant gains for society.